RedBeansAndRice/TheseanTensegrityToolkit/README.md

 When changing the evaluation frame, make sure to change the evaluation frame variable in the theseus9000 script as well.

 A custom seeded policy can be implemented in the theseus9000 script, but there is no currently implemented function to turn an expression into a genome so this process must be done first by hand.

+Implementing new variable is as easy as making sure they are available to the constraint geometry in the Houdini simulation and adding their name to the list of variables at the beginning of the Genomics script.

+Evolutionary settings, such as number of generations, individuals per generation, genome initialization length range and mutation, addition and deletion rates, can be accessed at the top of the Theseus9000 script.
+If the program crashes or the program loses track of an evolutionary lineage, remove all incorrectly generated data, set the crash variable in the Theseus9000 script to 1 and run again.
+Make sure there is no new line at the end of the Tesnegrigene file to ensure correct data processing across available toolkit functionalities.
+*Make sure you've downloaded Houdini and that the Hrender path in the Theseus9000 script matches yours.
+Python module configurations may be necessary as well.